morrownr/USB-WiFi/home/How to install multiple gcc compiler versions.md

-How to install multiple GCC compiler versions on Ubuntu based distros
+## How to install multiple GCC compiler versions on Ubuntu-based distros

 Note: With slight modifications, this guide will likely work for most distros but you may need to consult your distro documentation